Braided quantum groups and their bosonizations in the $C^*$-algebraic framework: Introduction

-In a purely algebraic setting, quantum groups and Hopf algebras are (roughly) synonymous.
-In~\cite{Radford:Hopf_projection}, Radford shows that Hopf algebras with projection correspond exactly to pairs consisting of a Hopf algebra \(A\) and a Hopf algebra~ in the monoidal category of \(A\)-Yetter-Drinfeld algebras.
+In a purely algebraic setting, when quantum groups and Hopf algebras are synonymous, Radford had discovered~\cite{R1985} that the Hopf algebras \(C\) with a projection~\(p\) is equivalent to pairs consisting of a Hopf algebra \(A=\textup{Im}(p)\) and a braided Hopf algebra \(B\) over \(A\).
+We refer~\cite{M1995}*{Chapter 10} for a detailed discussion on it.
+This was further generalised in the categorical framework and extensively studied by Majid~\cites{M1994, M1999, M2000}.
+The reconstruction of the Hopf algebra \(C\) and the projection~\(p\) starting from \(A\) and~\(B\) is named by Majid as \emph{bosonization}.

-The image of the projection is again a Hopf algebra~\(A\).
-The analogue of the kernel is a Yetter–Drinfeld algebra~\(B\) over~\(A\).
-For instance, when \(A=\C[\Z]\) then \(B\) is a \(A\)\nb-Yetter-Drinfeld algebra if and only if \(B\) is a~\(\Z\)\nb-graded \(\Z\)\nb-module.
-For two Yetter–Drinfeld algebras \(B_{1}\) and~\(B_{2}\), the tensor product \(B_{1}\otimes B_{2}\) carries a unique multiplication for which it is again a Yetter–Drinfeld algebra; the Yetter–Drinfeld module structure is the diagonal one, which is determined by requiring the embeddings of \(B_{1}\) and~\(B_{2}\) to be equivariant.
-The comultiplication on~\(B\) is a homomorphism to the deformed tensor product \(B\boxtimes B\), which turns~\(B\) into a Hopf algebra in the monoidal category of Yetter–Drinfeld algebras.